Efficient approximations for utility-based pricing: Long stock position

-The computation of the optimal strategy $\Pi^{*,\lambda}$ involves the partial derivative of $p_t.$ Therefore, numerical issues may appear because the Direct Monte Carlo method performs badly even for $p$: see Figure \ref{lambert_direct_stock}.
+The computation of the optimal strategy $\Pi^{*,\lambda}$ involves the partial derivative of $p_t.$ Therefore, numerical issues may appear because the DMC method performs badly even for $p$: see Figure \ref{lambert_direct_stock}.
 Monoyios (see Corollary 1 in \cite{ref4} or Section 4.1.1 in \cite{ref5}) addresses this issue by computing the series expansion of the partial derivative in (\ref{sup_strat}).
 However, we have seen in Section \ref{taylorapprox} that the series expansion can be extremely imprecise for $p,$ especially when $\gamma$ is not very small and $|\rho|$ is not near 1.
-Thus, we propose to use in \eqref{sup_strat} our decomposition (\ref{eqequal}) of the reservation price:
+Thus, we propose to use in \eqref{sup_strat} a dynamic version of our decomposition of the reservation price: